 B.A.
-World Languages & Cultures (accredited)
+World Languages & Cultures-Teacher Licensure (accredited)

-The B.A. in World Languages & Cultures has made several significant improvements in the service of student learning, spanning the gamut of curricular streamlining to regular diagnoses of student proficiency.
-From the VPAA Office review of the program's recently-submitted IBHE report: The program has taken several commendable and effective actions to improve its visibility, accessibility, and desirability as a major (often double major), a minor (very popular), and a Dual Credit option for future university students.
+The B.A. in World Languages & Cultures-Teacher Licensure has made several significant improvements in the service of student learning, spanning the gamut of curricular streamlining to regular diagnoses of student proficiency.
+The National Recognition Report from the accrediting body ACTFL confirms the program's strong performance in preparing teachers of world languages and cultures: "The program has provided on-going evidence to show how it is applying the data collected to make revisions and to strengthen the teacher education part of the program."
+From the VPAA Office review of the program's recently-submitted IBHE report.
+The program has taken several commendable and effective actions to improve its visibility, accessibility, and desirability as a major (often double major), a minor (very popular), and a Dual Credit option for future university students.
 These innovations range from rebranding the program to streamlining the major, from closely aligning the curriculum with national teacher licensure goals to offering in-demand courses such as Chinese (restarted after a long hiatus), American Sign Language, and Spanish for the Health Professions.
 In addition to its critical role in serving the general education curriculum, the program can expect further enrollment gains, especially given very positive signs in the robust enrollment of Dual Credit students, the increase in double WLC majors and WLC minors, and the shortage of world language teachers.